ocupop/refed-website/src/_states/wyoming.md

         eligible_food: Agricultural crops
         eligible_recipients: Nonprofits
   animal_feed:
-    overview: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
-Vivamus volutpat quam ac quam bibendum rutrum.'
-    summary: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
-Vivamus volutpat quam ac quam bibendum rutrum.'
+    overview: Wyoming allows the feeding of animal-derived and vegetable waste to swine provided that it has been properly heat-treated and fed by a licensed facility.
+Individuals may feed household garbage to their own swine without heat-treating it and without a permit.
+    summary:
     link_url:
     legislation:
-      - title: 'CAL.
-FOOD & AGRIC.
-CODE §§ 32, 10901–90, 34006 (2015)'
+      - title: Wyo.
+Stat.
+Ann. §§ 11-27-101–107 (2015)
-        animals_covered: Farm animals; swine
+        animals_covered: Swine
-        definition_of_garbage: 'Any waste which consists in whole or in part of any animal waste that results from the handling, preparing, cooking, and consuming of food, including the o al from any animal carcass or from any part of an animal carcass.
-It does not, however, include such waste from ordinary household operations that is fed directly to swine on the premises. § 10901 (2015).'
+        definition_of_garbage: 'Putrescible animal and vegetable wastes resulting from the handling, preparation, cooking, and consumption of foods including animal carcasses or parts thereof. § 11-27-101 (2015).'
-        prohibitions: 'No feeding untreated garbage to swine or unpasteurized milk to farm animals.
-Exception for ndividuals feeding household garbage. §§ 10901–90, 34006 (2015).'
+        prohibitions: No feeding untreated garbage to swine.
+Exception for individuals feeding household garbage. § 11-27-106 (2015).
-        licensure_requirements: An individual or facility must obtain an annual license from the state before feeding garbage to swine. § 10981 (2015).
+        licensure_requirements: An individual or facility must obtain an annual permit to feed garbage to swine. § 11-27-103 (2015).
+But individuals that feed household garbage to swine on their own premises need not obtain a permit. § 11-27-104 (2015).
-        treatment_requirements: All garbage must be heated to at least 212 degrees Fahrenheit or boiling point for at least 30 minutes or else treated in some other manner approved by the state. § 10952 (2015).
+        treatment_requirements: All garbage fed to swine must be thoroughly heated to 212 degrees Fahrenheit for at least 30 minutes or else treated in some other manner approved by the commissioner. § 11-27-106 (2015).
+        enforcement: >-
+          An authorized representative of the board may at reasonable times inspect private or public property upon which garbage is being treated to be fed to swine.
+The representative also may examine records pertaining to feeding the garbage to swine, may require maintenance of records pertaining to heat-treatment of garbage, and may request that copies of such records be submitted to the board. § 11-27-102 (2015).

-        enforcement: 'The state may inspect any premises where garbage is fed to swine and may order a facility to cease garbage-feeding operations. § 10922 (2015).
-The state may inspect records pertaining to garbage-feeding operations. § 10923 (2015).
-The state may refuse to issue, revoke, or suspend the license of an individual or facility that violates the garbage-feeding rule. § 10987 (2015).'
+          The board may revoke or refuse to issue a permit to any individual or facility that violates the garbage-feeding rule. § 11-27-105 (2015).

-        relevant_state_regulatory_body: 'California Department of Food and Agriculture (§ 32 (2015)), www.cdfa.ca.gov/.'
+          Any individual or facility that violates the garbage-feeding rule may be fined $25-$250, imprisoned for 6 months or less, or both.
+The individual or facility also may be enjoined from continuing the violation.
+Each day upon which the violation occurs counts as a separate offense. § 11-27-107 (2015).
+        relevant_state_regulatory_body: 'Wyoming Livestock Board (§§ 11-27-102–105 (2015)), <a href="https://wlsb.state.wy.us/public">https://wlsb.state.wy.us/public</a>.'
   organics_recycling_mandates:
     overview: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
 Vivamus volutpat quam ac quam bibendum rutrum.'
     summary: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur tellus mi, consequat at laoreet eget, vestibulum nec dolor.
 Vivamus volutpat quam ac quam bibendum rutrum.'